This post was written for Convergence Analysis, though the opinions expressed are my own.

 But then I realised that many or most of the relevant estimates from that appendix weren’t mentioned in Ord’s book.
 And it’s still the case that I’ve seen the 2008 survey estimates many times, and never seen most of the estimates in Beard et al.’s appendix (see this post for an indication that I’m not alone in that).
 And Beard et al. don’t mention Ord’s estimates (perhaps because it was released only a couple months before Ord’s book was), nor a variety of other estimates I found (perhaps because they’re from “informal sources” like 80,000 Hours articles).

 So I still think collecting all relevant estimates in one place may be useful.
 And another benefit is that this database can be updated over time, including via suggestions from readers, so it can hopefully become comprehensive and stay up to date.

 - Make your own estimates

 - Take a look through the database as and when you’d find that useful

 - Comment in there regarding estimates or details that could be added, corrections if I made any mistakes, etc.

 - Comment here regarding whether my rationale for this database makes sense, regarding pros, cons, and best practice for existential risk estimates in general, etc.

 This post was sort-of inspired by one sentence in a comment by MichaelStJules, so my thanks to him for that.
-My thanks also to David Kristoffersson for helpful feedback and suggestions on this post, and to Ofer Givoli and Juan García Martínez for comments or suggestions on the database itself.
+My thanks also to David Kristoffersson for helpful feedback and suggestions on this post, and to Ofer Givoli, Juan García Martínez, and Michael Dickens for comments or suggestions on the database itself.

 See also my thoughts on Toby Ord’s existential risk estimates, which are featured in the database.